Backup158/BashScripts/README.md

 # Script Details
+Hello future me (and any weary travelers)!
+Here's a bunch of amateurly-written scripts.
+All of the folder locations are hard coded :D
 ## Startup
 Executed at startup through crontab.
 Creates separate audio sinks to split tracks for OBS recording.